 - 1. the Small Business Friendly Approvals Program City of Vincent Final Report at Attachment 1; and - 2.
-Administration will be reporting progress of the 33 reforms of this report to the Small Business Development Corporation and Council every six months.
+Administration will be reporting progress of the 33 reforms of this report to the Small Business Development Corporation every six months, and a copy of these reports can be included in the Information Bulletin to Council.